 I’m a multimedia journalist who currently works in Denver, Colorado, as digital director of audience development at MediaNews Group, the parent company of publications including The Denver Post, Orange County Register, San Jose Mercury News, the Boston Herald and the St. Paul Pioneer-Press.

-My work is heavily focused on growing our audience across our digital platforms.
-Recently, my efforts have turned to helping our publications implement and grow paid digital subscription models.
-I advise our newsrooms on strategy for email, mobile apps, video, still photography, social media and our owned-and-operated websites and platforms, using analytics and other tools to spot trends and help our newsrooms establish direct relationships with their audiences to drive loyalty.
+My work is focused on building loyal and engaged audiences across digital platforms, both owned-and-operated and social platforms.
+In the last two years, I’ve particularly focused on helping our publications grow paid digital subscriptions.
+I advise our newsrooms on strategy for email newsletters, mobile apps, video, still photography, social media and our own platforms, using analytics and other tools to spot trends and help our newsrooms establish direct relationships with their audiences.

-Outside of my day job, I am a trainer with the Society of Professional Journalists, teaching digital tools at newsrooms, universities and journalism conferences around the United States, with a particular focus on Google tools.
+Outside of my day job, I am a trainer with the Society of Professional Journalists, teaching digital tools at newsrooms, universities and journalism conferences around the United States.

 Prior to MediaNews Group, I spent seven years at The Post in a variety of digital roles, including director of audience development, senior editor for a breaking news team, digital director of sports and social media editor.
 As social media editor, I was a part of the Denver Post staff that was awarded a Pulitzer Prize in April 2013 for our breaking news coverage of the Aurora theater shooting.
 The board cited, among other efforts, the staff’s use of social media, including Twitter and Facebook, in covering the tragedy.
 I’ve covered multiple Super Bowls, the Stanley Cup Finals and the U.S. Olympic Track and Field Trials.